 part of an algebra 2 word wall |

-If you are looking for written definitions of the vocabulary words, they won't be here.
-I have found math word walls showing concepts in action, instead of explicit written definitions, allow more students to access the math vocabulary.
+If you are looking for written definitions, they won't be here.
+I have found that simple graphics and examples of the math vocabulary in action, instead of explicit written definitions, allow more students to access the curriculum.

-With 15-20% of our kids having reading difficulties (and up to 80% in students with specific learning disabilities), showing the concepts in context allows more students to make the connections that are critical for conceptual understanding.
+With 15-20% of our kids having reading difficulties (and up to 80% in students with specific learning disabilities), presenting math vocabulary in context allows more students to make the connections that are critical for conceptual understanding.

 part of a 2nd grade math word wall |